Fight-Foundation/FP-contract/README.md

 ## FP (Fighting Points) — ERC-1155 on BSC

 Seasonal, non-tradable reputation points.
 Each season is a tokenId.
 Transfers are restricted to an allowlist.
-At end of season, it’s LOCKED (no mint/transfer; burns allowed).
+At end of season, it's LOCKED (no mint/transfer; burns allowed).
 Built with OpenZeppelin and Foundry (TDD).

 ### Key features
 - ERC-1155 with pause, burn, and access control